jopemachine/awesome-stars/README.md

 ## Python

+- [bloomberg/pystack](https://github.com/bloomberg/pystack) - 🔍 🐍 Like pstack but for Python!
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
 - [tconbeer/harlequin](https://github.com/tconbeer/harlequin) - The SQL IDE for Your Terminal.
 - [pypa/gh-action-pypi-publish](https://github.com/pypa/gh-action-pypi-publish) - The blessed :octocat: GitHub Action, for publishing your :package: distribution files to PyPI: https://github.com/marketplace/actions/pypi-publish